FelicityRC/blackjack-project/README.md

 - [x] Initialise with a README.md, package.json and .gitignore file.
 - [x] Plan layout and styling for user interface.
 - [x] Link relevant file sources to HTML skeleton.
-- [x] Summarise necessary functionality for basic game play.
+- [x] Summarise necessary functionality for game play.

+---

 I chose to create this game without a framework and thoroughly enjoyed utilizing my DOM manipulation skills with Vanilla JS, HTML, CSS and Jest.
 Please see game-images folder for UI examples and NOTES.md file for further breakdown of planning, thoughts and predictions.